TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Dataset

 \section{Dataset}

 The dataset is constructed based on the IEGM recordings provided by SingularMedical~\cite{singular}.
-These IEGM recordings are retrieved from the lead RVA-Bi of a single-chamber ICD from 90 subjects.
+The IEGM recordings are retrieved from the lead RVA-Bi of a single-chamber ICD from 90 subjects.
 The sampling rate of recordings is 250 Hz.
 Each recording is first partitioned into episodes corresponding to the rhythm label provided by cardiologists.
 As a result, each episode is with only one label that describes the cardiac abnormalities (or normal sinus rhythm).
 Next, each episode is segmented by a 5-second sliding window with a stride of 150 sampling points.
 Each segment is with a fixed length of 1250 sampling points.

 Segments are with the labels of 2 main categories (i.e., VAs and Non-VAs) and 8 sub-categories.
 The full list of labels and the specific rhythm types is shown in Table~\ref{table-label}.
 For the category of life-threatening VAs, the corresponding sub-category labels include VT (Ventricular Tachycardia), VFb (Ventricular Fibrillation), and VFt (Ventricular Flutter, a special type of tachycardia affecting the ventricles).
 For the non-VAs, the segments are labeled with the sub-category label other than VT, VFb, VFt as shown in Table~\ref{table-label}.
-Fig.~\ref{fig-segs} demonstrates the morphological characteristics of the IEGM segments with each sub-category.
+Fig.~\ref{fig-segs} demonstrates the morphological characteristics of the IEGM segments with the caption indicating the main category in bracket and the sub-category right after the number.
+As shown in the Figure, the most prominent characteristic of the segments with the label in VAs category is the fast heart rate, which is represented by the number of peaks.
+While the segments with the label in non-VAs category demonstrate a much lower heart rate, the number of peaks in SVT segment is still comparable to the VAs segments.
+Such characteristics make it even harder to accurately discriminate SVT from VAs and may lead to inappropriate shock in the ICD scenarios.

 The IEGM segments are partitioned patient-wisely in the training and testing set.
 The aim of the patient-wise partition is to ensure that the subject's data is not mixed in these two sets.
 In other words, once the patient is selected for training or testing, all the corresponding segments would be utilized only for one purpose.
 In the contest, 85\% of the subjects’ IEGM segments are released as training material.
 The rest 15\% of the subjects’ IEGM segments will be utilized to evaluate the detection performances of the submitted AI/ML algorithms.
 The dataset for final evaluation will remain private and will not be released.